Mt. Olympus Water & Theme Park Resort: Expansion into a theme park

+Copa Cabana Resort Hotel & Suite was completely renovated after it was purchased by Mt.
+Olympus in 2011, and it reopened as the core of Mt.
+Olympus Village the following spring.
+All of the resort's acquired motels were rebranded once again to Mt.
+Olympus Village in 2013.
+This change coincided with the purchases of the Concord Inn and the Monaco Motel.
+The addition of these properties gave the resort a total of over 1,300 rooms.

-The Lost City of Atlantis, a three-acre outdoor water park area, opened in 2012.
-Atlantis features seven new slides from WhiteWater West, a monster dump bucket and a 120' geyser, built at a cost of $3.5 million.
+Lost City of Atlantis, a three-acre outdoor water park, opened in 2012.
+Lost City of Atlantis features seven slides from WhiteWater West, a water dump bucket, and a 120 foot (36 m) artificial geyser, built at a cost of $3.5 million.

-Hades received a major renovation in 2013, adding a 360-degree inversion and the coaster was renamed Hades 360.
-"The Manticore", a vertical swing ride, was added to the park in 2015.
-"The Great Pool of Delphi", a 27,000 square foot swimming pool containing 500,000 gallons of water, was added in 2016.
-The pool was advertised as the largest swimming pool in Wisconsin Dells, the "waterpark capital of the world".
-The cost of this addition was $4 million.
+Hades received a major renovation in 2013, adding a 360-degree inversion to its parking lot turnaround section, and the coaster was renamed Hades 360.
+The Manticore, a vertical swing ride, was added to the park in 2015.
+Great Pool of Delphi, a 27,000 square foot (2,322 sq m) swimming pool containing 500,000 gallons (1,892,705 l) of water, was added in 2016.
+The pool was advertised as the largest swimming pool in Wisconsin Dells, and cost $4 million to install.
+The park also acquired Diamond Hotel in 2015 and Ambers Resort and Conference Center in 2016.

-In 2019, Mount Olympus representatives announced at the IAAPA Expo their purchase of a new Slidewheel waterslide for the 2021 season.
-Tentatively named Hercules, the slide would consist of a perpetually rotating wheel in which rafts would be dispatched into every 30 seconds, and move through the knot of slide tunnels akin to a massive hamster wheel.
+In 2019, Mt.
+Olympus representatives announced at the International Association of Amusement Parks and Attractions Expo their purchase of a new water slide for the 2021 season.
+Tentatively named Hercules, the slide would consist of a perpetually rotating wheel which rafts would be dispatched into every 30 seconds, and move through the knot of slide tunnels akin to a massive hamster wheel.
 However, the impact of the COVID-19 pandemic in 2020 halted plans to install the slide in time for the 2021 season.
-The renamed Medusa's Slidewheel was formally announced on August 6, 2021, and opened within the Indoor Waterpark area for the 2022 season.
-The Slidewheel's addition also brought about an expansion to the indoor waterpark, with a general pool named Serpent's Pool.
+The slide, which had been renamed Medusa's Slidewheel, was re-announced on August 6, 2021, and opened for the 2022 season as the first slide of its kind in North America.
+Medusa's Slidewheel's addition also brought about an expansion to the indoor water park, with a smaller pool named Serpent's Pool.

-In 2024, Mount Olympus opened The Rise of Icarus waterslide complex, which includes the Icarus Tower (consisting of 5 slides, The Journey, The Drop, The Voyage, The Flight, and The Fall, the tallest water slide in the United States) and the Icaria Splash 'N Slide, a new children's waterplay area.
-At 145 feet tall, The Rise of Icarus broke both records for North America's tallest waterslide, against the indoor slides Thrillagascar and Jungle Jammer (142 feet) at DreamWorks Water Park in New Jersey; and against the outdoor slide complex Daredevil's Peak (135 feet) at CocoCay.
+In 2024, Mt.
+Olympus opened The Rise of Icarus water slide complex, which included Icarus Tower, consisting of 5 slides, and Icaria Splash 'N Slide, a children's water play area.
+At 145 feet (44 m) tall, The Rise of Icarus broke the record for North America's tallest water slide.